 In the last semester, the student gets to learn the day-to-day practice of the profession through an internship in a company.
 In general, UFSC graduates are well positioned in the job market: about half of our students are immediately hired after completing their studies.

 The Brazilian Sign Language (Libras) Program focuses on the language, literature and culture of deaf communities in Brazil and in other countries.
-In order to enter the program, the candidate must choose between a bachelor’s degree with focus on teaching, leading to a teaching license (licenciatura), or a bachelor’s degree to become a translator/interpreter (bacharelado).
+In order to enter the program, the candidate must choose between a teaching degree and a degree that leads to a translation/interpretation career.
 In the first degree option, the student will complete a teaching practicum in public and private schools.
 In the other, the student engages in practical internships in the field of translating and interpreting in various contexts, particularly in the educational context.

 The profession of biologist was regulated in Brazil by Law no. 6684/1979.
 The areas of work for Biological Sciences graduates have been expanding constantly, and include environmental conservation, ecotourism, clinical analysis, biotechnology, environmental education and teaching.
 The detailed description of each area of work is available at the Federal Council of Biology (CFBio)’s website.
 The wage floor for biologists in Brazil is established in eight times the minimum wage.

 UFSC Biological Sciences Program is a broad-ranging degree that provides students with knowledge of various biological areas, such as Cell Biology, Embryology, Genetics, Biochemistry, Botany, Physiology, Parasitology, Morphology, Ecology, Zoology, Microbiology, Immunology and Pharmacology.
-The student can choose whether the degree will focus on research (bacharelado) or on teaching (licenciatura) – in this case, the graduate will be able to work as a teacher in primary and secondary schools.
+The student can also choose to pursue a teaching degree – in this case, the graduate will be able to work as a teacher in primary and secondary schools.

 The program is offered in the day period since 2006, and in the evening period since 2010.
-Today, the day program offers general courses in the first two years and, in the third year, the student must choose between the two degree types.
+Today, the day program offers general courses in the first two years and, in the third year, the student must choose if they will follow the teaching career.
 In the evening program, this choice need not be made, as the degree is already aimed at teaching.

 Biological Sciences graduates are qualified to provide services, execute projects and carry out research in various areas of biology, such as preservation, sanitation, protection and enhancement of environmental quality, biotechnology, etc. The School of Biological Sciences (CCB) has a number of laboratories where cutting-edge research is conducted and where students find vast possibilities to develop their Scientific Initiation projects, which contribute largely to their studies throughout the program.

-With the teaching license, graduates are then able to teach in primary and secondary schools.
+With the teaching degree, graduates are able to teach in primary and secondary schools.
 Students in the teaching degree have about 1000 class hours of pedagogical courses, besides a teaching practice component (PPCC).
-In addition to the pedagogical courses, students who opt for the teaching degree also write a final paper and take most of the courses offered in the research-focused degree.
-This way, the graduate who holds a teaching license may also follow a career in all other professional activities, besides teaching in primary and secondary schools.
-Students who do not seek a teaching license can also work as teachers in non-formal settings, such as environmental education, for instance.
+In addition to the pedagogical courses, students who opt for the teaching degree also write a final thesis and take most of the courses offered in the program.
+This way, the teaching graduate may also follow a career in all other professional activities.
+Students who do not seek a teaching license can also work as teachers in non-formal settings, such as in environmental education.

 The School of Biological Sciences offers a good infrastructure with strong research performance, which provides undergraduate students the opportunity to engage in projects in various research areas.
 Some of these areas include: the study of biodiversity and its conservation, zoology, botany, genetics, animal and environmental toxicology, biological actions of medicinal herbs and natural products, virology, parasitology, behavioral genetics, neurobiological mechanisms of stress, anxiety, depression, drug abuse, eating behavior, pain, inflammation and aging.